jonaslu/sider/README.md

 ## ...snapshots
 A snapshot is like a commit or errr... snapshot of a database.
-This is what you export from somehwere (most often your prod database) and add into sider.
-This is then what you then run a db from (via an engine).
-There is also an option to start with an empty database (no import dump required).
+This is what you export from somewhere most often some running test or prod database. and add into sider.
+A copy fo this is then what you then run as a db.
+There is also an option to start with an empty database with no import dump required.

 ## ...dbs
 Dbs is the database files that the engine manipulates.
 It's the running live version of a database.

 ## ...engines
-An engine is the type of database.
+An engine is the type of database currently being redis, mariadb and postgres.
-Examples of types of databases are mysql, postgres, redis or what have you.
-An engine knows how to run a particular type of dump.
-Sider currently supports redis, postgres and mariadb (with more on the way).
+An engine knows how to run a particular type of dump which is associated when importing the snapshot.

 ## ...settings
 Setting govern what port the db starts up at and can hold other settings too depending on what